AlyceOsbourne/FlaskSessionDataModel/readme.md

 subsequently initialized with this session data class.

 To modify session data, use the `.session` context manager of the SessionData (or subclass).
-This provides a modifiable SessionData object, and upon exiting the context, the data is stored to the user's client.
+This provides a modifiable SessionData object, and upon exiting the context, the data is stored to the user's client, only if the data had been modified (or a new instance was created).

 Accessing data in templates is straightforward.
 For instance: